 I have often said that I wish cats wore their teeth on the outside of their bodies where their caretakers could see them.
 Cats are frequently rushed in to see me because they have a problem with their skin or fur.
 Owners are very quick to seek veterinary assistance at the first sign of skin disease.
 However, far too many cats have come in with absolutely rotten mouths and that is not even the reason they were brought in to be seen.

 Why the owners of these cats did not notice the very offensive feline bad breath is a mystery.
 I suppose not every cat gets close to its owner’s face.
 If your cat has dental disease and opens his mouth anywhere near your nose, you can’t miss the odor.
+Even when they do, many owners disregard mouth odors as being the smell of food or make other excuses to "explain away" this disturbing symptom.
+Feline bad breath, and the associated dental disease, has serious consequences for your cat, and ignoring it is dangerous.

 Why Are Owners Resistant To Feline Teeth Cleaning?